-Our E-safety leads in school are: Miss Eccles and Miss Lalsing.
+Our Online safety leads in school are: Miss Pickering and Miss Lalsing

-We can only be successful in keeping children safe online if we work with you to ensure the e-Safety message is consistent.
+We can only be successful in keeping children safe online if we work with you to ensure the online Safety message is consistent.
 Your help is needed to talk to your children about how they can keep safe and behave appropriately online.

 Risks your child may face online: